DBProductions/grunt-sample/README.md

 Example or skeleton for using Grunt.
 As default Grunt runs the following tasks:
-clean, jshint, jscs, jasmine, uglify, release, yuidoc, compress
+clean, csslint, jshint, jscs, jasmine, uglify, release, yuidoc, compress

 Adjust package.json to your needs and edit Gruntfile.js when needed.